Carrie (novel): Plot

-Carrie returns home to confront Margaret, who believes Carrie has been possessed by Satan and must be killed.
-Margaret tells her that her conception was a result of what may have been marital rape.
-She stabs Carrie in the shoulder with a kitchen knife, and Carrie halts Margaret's heart as she says a prayer.
-Mortally wounded, Carrie makes her way to the roadhouse where she was conceived.
-She sees Chris and Billy leaving, having been informed of the destruction by one of Billy's friends.
-After Billy attempts to run Carrie over, she takes control of his car and sends it into a wall, killing Billy and Chris.
+Carrie returns home to kill Margaret, who in turn lies in wait to murder Carrie.
+Margaret rambles about the night of Carrie's conception, a sin she believes is the root of Carrie's evil.
+She stabs Carrie with a kitchen knife, but Carrie uses her powers to stop Margaret's heart.
+Mortally wounded, Carrie makes her way to the roadhouse, where she sees Chris and Billy leaving town.
+After Billy attempts to run over Carrie, she takes control of his car and sends it into a wall, killing both him and Chris.